daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 :      The practice of firms offering different prices to different consumers

-- Or different prices for slightly different *products* or quantities,
+- ...or different prices for slightly different *products* or quantities,
     - where the difference in price does *not* merely reflect cost difference,
     - with the goal of distinguishing consumers' *willingness to pay* (WTP).